-Below are alternative ways you can contribute to Deep Springs, as well:
+Below are other ways you can contribute to Deep Springs:

-Deep Springs accepts online credit card donations, via two options.
+Deep Springs accepts online credit card donations via our Donate Page.

-Select the Donate button there and follow instructions for making a credit card gift.
-(The credit card transaction fee is 2.5% so if you’d like to help us out, ‘boost’ your gift by 2.5%.)
-You can make a gift without creating an account, or you can create a login account to view your complete personal gift history at Deep Springs.
-Contributions go directly to Deep Springs, and you will receive a tax receipt from us.
+Click “Donate” and follow instructions for making a credit card gift.
+You can make a gift without creating an account, or you can create a login account to view your complete giving history at Deep Springs.
+Your contribution generates an acknowledgment letter with tax receipt from us.

-Visit our page on Network for Good.
-Follow the online instructions to set up a giving account, including donation amount and frequency and credit card information.
-You will be able to edit these details at any time by returning to the site.
-You can monitor your contributions and obtain tax receipts directly via your Network for Good account.
+Some like to give through Network for Good.
+Follow the online instructions to set up a giving account, including donation amount and frequency.
+You can edit these details any time by returning to the site and will receive tax receipts directly from Network for Good.

-The college is not certified to administer direct annuities for donors, but you may establish an annuity with any of a number of financial institutions, naming Deep Springs as the final beneficiary.
+The College is not equipped to administer annuities for donors (most commonly CRUTS), but you may establish an annuity with any number of financial institutions to name Deep Springs the beneficiary.